joshualinog/eleventy-tailwind-githubpages-template/README.md

 3. Watch the workflow run and complete successfully
 4. Your site will be available at your custom domain or at `https://yourusername.github.io/repository-name`

-**Why GitHub Actions?** Your repository includes a workflow file (`.github/workflows/ci.yml`) that automatically builds your Eleventy site, compiles Tailwind CSS, and deploys everything to GitHub Pages.
-Using "GitHub Actions" as the source lets this automated process work seamlessly.
+**Why GitHub Actions source?** Your workflow uses `peaceiris/actions-gh-pages@v4` which pushes to a `gh-pages` branch.
+By selecting "GitHub Actions" as the source, GitHub Pages will automatically deploy whatever your workflow publishes.
+This automated process handles building your Eleventy site, compiling Tailwind CSS, and deploying everything seamlessly.

 ## Google Fonts & Typography